This post was originally published on the Engagex blog on January 29, 2021.

 One Week After the Meeting:

-One week after your meeting with each customer, give them a call to see if they have reviewed the educational materials you sent with them.
+One week after your meeting with each customer (or the timeframe requested), give them a call to see if they have reviewed the educational materials you sent with them.

 Ask them if they have any questions about it.

 Give them a quote for that specific line of business and give a recap of how it applies to their life.

 This is where new policies will naturally be sold.
 Some sales might require another appointment, others might not.

 Don’t forget to let them know about your referral program as well!